-BRD8010A STK/WSTK Debug Adapter is an adapter board which plugs directly into the Debug Connector and the Simplicity Connector on the mainboard and combines selected functionality from these two to a smaller footprint 10-pin connector which is more suitable for space constrained designs.
+BRD8010A STK/WSTK Debug Adapter is an adapter board which plugs directly into the debug connector and the Simplicity Connector on the mainboard.
+It combines selected functionality from the two connectors to a smaller footprint 10-pin connector, which is more suitable for space constrained designs.

-For versatility, the Debug Adapter feature three different 10-pin debug connectors:
+For versatility, the debug adapter features three different 10-pin debug connectors:

 - Silicon Labs Mini Simplicity Connector

-- · ARM Cortex 10-pin Debug Connector
+- ARM Cortex 10-pin Debug Connector

 - Silicon Labs ISA3 Packet Trace

-The ARM Cortex 10-pin Debug Connector follows the standard Cortex pin-out defined by ARM and allows the Starter Kit to be used to debug hardware designs that use this connector.
+The ARM Cortex 10-pin Debug Connector follows the standard Cortex pinout defined by ARM and allows the Starter Kit to be used to debug hardware designs that use this connector.

-The ISA3 connector follows the same pin-out as the Packet Trace connector found on the Silicon Labs Ember Debug Adapter (ISA3).
+The ISA3 connector follows the same pinout as the Packet Trace connector found on the Silicon Labs Ember Debug Adapter (ISA3).
 This allows the Starter Kit to be used to debug hardware designs that use this connector.